-The professional baseball club, nicknamed after the official bird of the state of Maryland, has its name reflected in the emblem.
-And to make the Baltimore Orioles logo appealing to fans of all ages, the designers made it colorful and designed in a cartoon style.
+The professional baseball club, nicknamed after Maryland’s official state bird, has reflected its name in the emblem.
+Designers rendered the Baltimore Orioles emblem colorful and cartoonish to appeal to fans of all ages.

 Baltimore Orioles: Brand overview